 What It Is

 Ondansetron is the generic name for Zofran®.
-The orally disintegrating tablet (ODT) form melts on the tongue, no water needed — useful when nausea is acute.
+The orally disintegrating tablet (ODT) form melts on the tongue, no water needed.
+Useful when nausea is acute.
 Prescribed as an adjunct to GLP-1 therapy for patients who experience breakthrough nausea during dose titration.

 How It Works

 Ondansetron blocks serotonin (5-HT3) receptors in the gut and brain that trigger the nausea reflex.
-It does not treat nausea by sedating you — it interrupts the chemical signal directly.
+It does not treat nausea by sedating you.
+It interrupts the chemical signal directly.

 Who It's For